Atlas-1510/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe project for The Odin Project
+Tic-Tac-Toe assignment for The Odin Project

+Includes an unbeatable artificial intelligence using minimax algorithm and alpha-beta pruning.